Subject access requests in schools

-For schools, education laws also apply, and parents are entitled to access or see a copy of their child’s educational record.
+For maintained schools, education laws also apply, and parents are entitled to access or see a copy of their child’s educational record.
 This applies even if the pupil or the other parent does not want them to see it and until the child is 18.
 However, parents cannot be given information that the school could not lawfully disclose to the child under the GDPR or in relation to which the child would have no right of access.
 A request for the pupil record must be responded to within 15 days.
+Academies should check policies before responding to a request.
 There is more information on the ICO website

 Important points about SARs:

 - You cannot charge for an access request (unless they are excessive or repetitive).

 - You must respond to requests within one calendar month.

 - You can refuse a request if it is manifestly unfounded, but you must inform the individual of this within one month, and explain that they have the right to complain to the supervisory authority.

 GDPR.co.uk supports the management of SARs by providing an easy to use interface, countdown timer and reminder emails, ensuring you keep on top of SARs across your organisation.

 Data Subject Access Request Services offered by GRCI Law